Serbian troops placed on alert after Kosovo police arrests

-BELGRADE, Serbia (AP) - Serbia has ordered its troops to full alert after reports that Kosovo police entered Serb-populated regions of the former Serbian province.
+BELGRADE, Serbia (AP) - Serbia ordered its troops to full alert on Tuesday as tensions soared in the Balkans amid reports that Kosovo police entered Serb-populated regions of the former Serbian province and made several arrests.

-Serbia’s state TV said Tuesday that Kosovo’s special police “burst into” northern Kosovo and made several arrests.
-There was no confirmation of the action from Pristina.
+Serbia’s state TV said that Kosovo’s special police “burst into” northern Kosovo early in the morning.
+Kosovo Prime Minister Ramush Haradinaj confirmed the action, saying on Twitter that an “anti-smuggling and organized crime operation” is underway in northern Kosovo.

+“This operation is against organized crime and it also targets police and customs officers.”
+Haradinaj said.
+He called for calm.

-Serbian government official Marko Djuric says the Kosovo police action is designed to intimidate and expel Serbs from Kosovo and presents a “not only a threat to stability but the most direct threat to peace.”
+Serbian government official Marko Djuric said the Kosovo police action is designed to intimidate and expel Serbs from Kosovo and presents a “not only a threat to stability but the most direct threat to peace.”

+“If this doesn’t stop immediately, there is no doubt how Serbia will react already during the day,” Djuric warned.

+State TV said Serbian President Aleksandar Vucic ordered a full state of alert for Serbian troops stationed near the border with Kosovo.

-Serbia lost control over Kosovo after a NATO intervention in 1999.
-It does not recognize Kosovo’s 2008 declaration of independence.
+Serbia lost control over Kosovo after a NATO intervention in 1999 that stopped a bloody Serb crackdown against Kosovo Albanian separatists and civilians.
+Serbia does not recognize Kosovo’s 2008 declaration of independence.

-State TV says Serbian President Aleksandar Vucic ordered a full state of alert for Serbian troops.
+On Monday, Vucic warned of renewed clashes in Kosovo if a negotiated “compromise” solution for Serbia’s predominantly ethnic Albanian former province is not found soon.

 Copyright © 2019 The Washington Times, LLC.